farangisforoughi/MIR2-Web-Toolkit/README.md

 The toolkit contains several tabs.
 The first tabs provide theoretical calculations related to silicon crystal diffraction, while the MIR2 Analysis tab performs the image-based MIR2 workflow.

 - **Tab 1 – Bragg Angle Calculator**
-  Calculates the Bragg angle for a selected silicon reflection and X-ray energy.

 - **Tab 2 – Forward Susceptibility**
-  Calculates the forward electric susceptibility of silicon.

 - **Tab 3 – Structure Factor**
-  Calculates the structure factor for the selected silicon reflection.

 - **Tab 4 – Darwin Width**
-  Calculates the Darwin angular width for the selected reflection and geometry.

 - **Tab 5 – Reflectivity & Rocking Curve**
-  Generates theoretical reflectivity and rocking-curve profiles for silicon crystals.
-This tab can also be used independently to inspect analyzer behavior.

 - **Tab 6 – MIR2 Analysis**
-  This is the main analysis tab for experimental MIR2 image data.
-It performs the complete workflow from TIFF-stack loading to output-image generation.

 - **Tab 7 – About & Citation**
-  Contains software information and citation details.

 ## Typical workflow